The Beatles' Christmas records: 1964: Another Beatles Christmas Record

 The song "Jingle Bells" is sung, followed by individual messages to the fans.
-John Lennon mocks the script by making it obvious he's reading from a prepared text; when Paul McCartney asks him if he wrote this himself, he says, "No it's somebody's bad handwrouter."
+John Lennon mocks the script by making it obvious he is reading from a prepared text; when Paul McCartney asks him if he wrote this himself, he says, "No it's somebody's bad handwrouter."
 John continues: "It's been a busy year, Beatle peedles, one way and another, but it's been a great year... too.
 You fans have seen to that, page two...
 Thanks a lot, folks, and a hap-py, er, Christmas and a merry goo year.
 Crimble maybe."
-(The statement is apparently handwritten as at various points in the recording, McCartney reads "making them" as "melting them" before correcting himself and George Harrison reads "quite a time" as "quiet time" before correcting himself with "great time" as well.)
-Finishing up the record is a brief rendition of the traditional song "Oh Can You Wash Your Father's Shirt?"
+(The statement is apparently handwritten, which can be observed at various points in the recording: McCartney reads "making them" as "melting them" before correcting himself, and George Harrison reads "quite a time" as "quiet time" before correcting himself with "great time").
+The record ends with a brief rendition of the traditional song "Oh Can You Wash Your Father's Shirt?"

 Another Beatles Christmas Record was not sent to American fans.
 Instead, US-based fans received an edited version of The Beatles Christmas Record, which had been sent to British fan-club members in 1963.
-Also, as opposed to using flexi-discs, the US fan-club sent the message in a tri-fold cardboard mailer, with the "record" embedded in one of the flaps of cardboard.
+Also, as opposed to using flexi-discs, the US fan club sent the message in a tri-fold cardboard mailer, with the "record" embedded in one of the flaps of cardboard.